-Patients with multiple-sclerosis (MS), it’s especially important to see a neuro-ophthalmologist annually for a test called Optical Coherence Tomography (OCT) to scan the layers of nerve fiber of retina to assess optic nerve damage.
+Patients with multiple sclerosis (MS), it’s especially important to see a neuro-ophthalmologist annually for a test called Optical Coherence Tomography (OCT) to scan the layers of nerve fiber of retina to assess optic nerve damage.
 We can see how healthy these nerves are, potentially in advance to other symptoms.
-Neuro-ophthalmology conditions can cause permanent visual loss, or become life threatening.
+Neuro-ophthalmology conditions can cause permanent visual loss, or become life-threatening.

-Dr. Contractor has unique abilities to evaluate patients from the neurologic, ophthalmologic, and medical standpoints to diagnose and treat a wide variety of problems.
+Our physicians have unique abilities to evaluate patients from the neurologic, ophthalmologic, and medical standpoints to diagnose and treat a wide variety of problems.

 PREPARING FOR THE NEURO-OPHTHALMOLOGIC EVALUATION

 - When preparing for an appointment make sure you do the following to help ensure a comprehensive evaluation can be performed.